UIHackyHour/UIHackyHour.github.io/README.md

 ## Code of Conduct

-We at hackyhour are dedicated towards providing an inclusive environment for everyone to learn and feel welcomed.
+We at Hacky Hour are dedicated towards providing an inclusive environment for everyone to learn and feel welcomed.
 If we are not holding up to that standard, please contact james-kent@uiowa.edu.
 We follow the [code of conduct put forth by brainhack](https://www.brainhack.org/code-of-conduct.html)